ztichigo/Learning_data/README.md

 # Learning_data
-for some courses and papers
+created for some courses and papers mainly